All Episodes

 People will leave the country.

-You know, it's it's fairly inexplicable, isn't it, that they could, you know, be thinking at this level at this time.
+You know, it's fairly inexplicable, isn't it, that they could, you know, be thinking at this level at this time.

 You know, let me give you a statistic that we have today.

-And by the way, as Trump now enters, you know, the Trump economic boom and enters its third year.
+And by the way, as Trump now enters, you know, the Trump economic boom enters its third year.

-This is from Pugh.
+This is from Pew.

-Now, tax revenue rose in all but five states in the third quarter of 2018, lifting the number of states in which collections had fully recovered from the Great Recession to a record high 41 after accounting for inflation.
+Now, tax revenue rose in all but five states in the third quarter of 2018, lifting the number of states in which collections had fully recovered from the Great Recession to a record high, 41 after accounting for inflation.

 State tax revenue turned the corner in late 2017 after the weakest two years of economic growth outside of a recession in at least 30 years.

-Um, oh, who became president?
+Oh, who became president?

 Donald Trump.